manzik/Displayus/README.md

 * Your developed plugins can be added to official website or as a pre-installed plugin to app, contact me if you want it to be added.

-**Note* : More programming languages are planned to be added, if you want next language to be your favorite one email me: [DisplayusProject@gmail.com](mailto:DisplayusProject@gmail.com)
+**Note* : More programming languages are planned to be added, if you want next language to be your favorite one email me: [contact@mohsenyousefian.com](mailto:contact@mohsenyousefian.com)

 ## Licence
-Copyright © 2017 Manzik.
+Copyright Â© 2017 Manzik.
 All Rights Reserved.